I realize it’s really hard to fathom my existence.

 For the first time, the not knowing doesn’t feel totally terrifying, but instead exhilarating.
 Maybe some good stuff will turn up these next few months.
 Maybe my dad will pull it out - he’s totally like that.
 Both my parents have almost died several times.
 It’s kind of the Negrin way.

-But I also can’t be a dumbass denial person (ahem, America) and need to plan for the worst.
+But I also can’t be a dumbass denial person and be ready to face the worst.

 Sigh….too much.
 All of it is too much on top of what’s happening in the world.